 So, if you are a high tech company you will get zero percent corporate tax for the first 3 years, then 4 next years 4%, then 5 next years 8%.
 So a total of 12 years of favorable tax treatment for those businesses.

 In order to be considered a high tech company, you will need to meet certain criteria.
 There is an organization here in San Marino that monitors this, and you can apply online.

 If you want to relocate to San Marino, residency is quite easy to get.

 You can do residency by investment: 600 000 EUR deposited into San Marino bank account or a property purchase of at least 500 000 EUR worth.

-There is 5% taxes on dividends, received from local companies and 3% tax on dividends received from foreign companies.
+There are 5% taxes on dividends, received from local companies and a 3% tax on dividends received from foreign companies.